 When they set themselves a test, they won't be able to see or choose that unit

 Questions from that unit will be excluded from the Smart Assistant

 Teachers can still assign tests from that unit to the class.
 They'll just see a warning message before they do so.

 In the example below, all year 9 students will be able to see only the Romeo & Juliet and Lord of the Flies topics in Educake.
 However, their teachers will still be able to set them tests from any English Literature unit or topic.

-This feature is available only for English at the moment, but we'll be adding it to other subjects soon.
+This feature is available only for English and history at the moment, but we'll be adding it to other subjects soon.